doryosef/VisPrinter/readme.md

 -Further help from fsantini in setting up the pengpod and samba share.

-#Installation and startup (short)
+##Installation and startup (short)

-1. Unzip files into a location of your choice.

-2. Run webserver.py

-3. Direct a browser window to http://127.0.0.1:8082/index.html on that device, or http://<ip address of device>:8082/index.html from a different device.

-#Installation and setup (specific and detailed for Pengpod 700)

 Step 1.
+Unzip files into a location of your choice.

+Step 2.
+Run webserver.py

+Step 3.
+Direct a browser window to http://127.0.0.1:8082/index.html on that device, or http://<ip address of device>:8082/index.html from a different device.

+##Installation and setup (specific and detailed for Pengpod 700)

+###Step 1.
 Install python.

 Open a terminal window and enter: